gymnasium/sultan/README.md

 ## Documentation
 An extensive documentation on the architecture and the toolkit commands can be found in the repo's wiki page [here](https://github.com/appsembler/sultan/wiki).

-## 1. Before you start
+## 1. Prerequisites
-Make sure you have your SSH key added into our GCP Appsembler Devstack (appsembler-devstack-30) project.
+* Make sure you have your SSH key added into our GCP Appsembler Devstack (appsembler-devstack-30) project.
 You can check that at GCP [Compute Metadata](https://console.cloud.google.com/compute/metadata/sshKeys?project=appsembler-devstack-30).
-Make sure you have [GCloud command-line tools](https://cloud.google.com/sdk/docs/install) installed.
+* Make sure you have [GCloud command-line tools](https://cloud.google.com/sdk/docs/install) installed.
+* Python & Python Virtual Environments

+### 1.1 Hawthorn
+* Python 2.7.x virtual environment

 ## 2. Quick Start

+This assumes you've already set up an impage previously.
+If you don't have a pre-built image, please skip to section 3.
+Working With Configurations

 ### 2.1.
 Clone and configure
 Follow the next steps to set up your Sultan devstack